RichardXu001/Carnd_Advanced_Lane_Finding/writeup.md

 Then I modify the radius formula and update y_eval=np.max(lefty)/2.
 Finally it is OK now.
 When I tried on challenge and harder_challenge_video, and find it doesn't work well, especially when it met the wall and the shadow, it will be mistaken as lane.
 Later I will  take more HUE factor into consideration as the color of lane line could only be yellow and white.

+Update2017.8.22:
+I modify 3 things as listed below:
+1. I change the width of the lane from 900 pixel to 700 pixel
+2. I use all the calibration image to generate the calibration parameter instead of using only one picture
+3. I add a error check to estimate the former frame and the next frame polynomial parameter is similar, to prevent the occasional recognition mistakes.

+After these update, the video goes well.